 We strongly encourage applicants who live within commuting distance to apply for the High School Day Session.
 The High School Residential Sessions are extremely competitive and seats are limited in availability.
 Because applications are submitted from students worldwide, preference for the residential sessions is given to qualified applicants who are from outside the local area.

 The tuition of $3,850 includes housing, meals, program materials, activity and laboratory fees, transportation to classes and field trips, as well as evening and weekend social activities.

 Classes begin daily at 9 a.m. and end at 4 p.m.
 Monday through Friday, with field trips on the weekends and social activities in the evenings.
 The final day of programming has an early release at approximately noon.

 High School Sessions 6 and 8 are residential sessions with housing included.
-Students stay in a dormitory at nearby Assumption College with adult chaperones.
-All students will share a suite, and almost every student will have a roommate.
+Participants stay in a dormitory at nearby Assumption University with adult chaperones.
+All participants will share a suite, and almost every participant will have a roommate.
 The suites have two or three rooms and a shared bathroom.